-In the tattooing world, there are plenty of products marketed towards you that have the goal of healing your tattoo and keeping your skin healthy.
+In the tattooing world, there are plenty of products marketed toward you that aim to heal your tattoo and keep your skin healthy.
 It can be overwhelming when trying to pick out the perfect products for your needs, but tattoo aftercare is essential, and it can make a difference in how well your tattoo heals up.
 If you are familiar with tattoo aftercare products, you may have come across tattoo balm.

 Every tattoo artist has their own specific recommendations on what works best to help heal a new tattoo, but general tattoo aftercare looks pretty much the same in terms of what you should and shouldn’t do.
 One of those tried and true best practices is keeping your fresh ink moisturized and protected – two things that the right tattoo balm can help with.

 If you’ve been teetering on which tattoo balm to stock up on for your next appointment, you’ve come to the right place.
 We break down what tattoo balm is, how it works, and why we’re pretty damn proud of our very own tattoo balm right here at Mad Rabbit.

 So, let’s get into it.
 What is tattoo balm, anyway?
 It sounds like the cousin of the ever-popular lip balm, and in fact, it does have similar properties and abilities.
 When it comes to the healing process of a tattoo, you are going to want to keep your fresh ink moisturized, hydrated, and just overall healthy.

 You’ve probably heard of balms before.
 These are soothing substances formulated to provide healing and refreshing properties to the skin.
 Lip balms protect from dryness, muscle balms relieve tension, and healing balms can help heal small cuts and burns.